sixpark/slate/source/includes/_accounts.md

 }
 ```

-A successful request to this endpoint will create a Six Park account resource associated with the resource owner.
+A successful request to this endpoint will assign a new result to an existing account resource owned by the resource owner.

 ### Validations

 Outside of general property validation:

-- If the parameter `result[tripwires_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `tripwires` property, the response will return a HTTP 400 - Bad Request status code.
+- If the parameter `result[conflicts_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `conflicts` property, the response will return a HTTP 400 - Bad Request status code.

 ### HTTP Request